db-tu-dresden/TSL/README.md

 ---
 ## <a id="tsl-motivation"></a>**Motivation**

-Implementing high-performance algorithms entail - among other things - hardware near optimizations.
+Implementing high-performance algorithms entails - among other things - hardware near optimizations.
 That is why most of the performance-crucial algorithms are written using C/C++.
-This language family provides the ability to facilitate hardware-specific capabilities like special Instruction Set Extensions like **S**ingle **I**nstruction **M**ultiple **D**ata.
+This language family provides the ability to facilitate hardware-specific capabilities like special Instruction Set Extensions, e.g., **S**ingle **I**nstruction **M**ultiple **D**ata.
 SIMD is a standard technique to speed up compute-heavy tasks by applying the same instruction on multiple data elements in parallel (data parallelism).

 SIMD can be used indirectly by taking advantage of the "auto-vectorization" capabilities of modern compilers.